Skip to content

 Overview

 Integrating Power Platform environments with Azure Virtual Networks can appear daunting.
 Few people are experts on both Azure and the Power Platform, and even if you are, some aspects of the process are probably new to you.
-This guide provides step-by-step instructions on setting up Power Platform vNet integration and timely warnings about potential pitfalls.
+This guide provides step-by-step instructions for setting up Power Platform vNet integration, along with timely warnings about potential pitfalls.

 Power Platform Virtual Network Integration Explained

-Power Platform Virtual Network integration provides a more secure way to let Power Platform resources—such as your canvas apps, model-driven apps, and cloud flows—communicate with Azure services like key vaults and SQL databases.
+Power Platform Virtual Network integration provides a more secure way for Power Platform resources—such as Canvas apps, model-driven apps, and cloud flows—to communicate with Azure services, including key vaults and SQL databases.
 It allows approved Power Platform environments to inject data into paired Azure networks through designated subnets.
-These subnets use service endpoints to communicate with Azure resources.
+These subnets use service endpoints or private endpoints to communicate with Azure resources.
 As a result, your Power Platform resources cease contacting your Azure resources as an external service.
-Instead, they send communications from within your Azure virtual network, making verifying their authenticity easier and keeping bad actors from your data.
+Instead, they send communications from within your Azure virtual network, making it easier to verify their authenticity and keeping bad actors from accessing your data.

 1. All your Azure resources to be protected by firewalls